Skip to content

 protected template(): Html;

-Inside the template method, use html to create an HTML template.
-(More on Template API)
+Inside the template method, create an HTML template using html.
+(See more about the template API)

 typescript